Vishalbabu-09/3-Mode-Arduino-ESP32-Robot-Car/README.md

 This project demonstrates the implementation of a multi-functional smart robot car capable of switching between three operating modes using dedicated rocker switches.

 The robot combines autonomous navigation and wireless manual control into a single platform.

+---

+# ❓ Design Decision – Why Arduino Uno + ESP32?

+A common question regarding this project is:

+> **Why use both an Arduino Uno and an ESP32 when the ESP32 alone is capable of handling the entire project?**

+This project was developed as part of a **Value Added Course (VAC) focused on Arduino Microcontrollers**, where the Arduino Uno served as the primary controller for implementing the robot's logic.

+Instead of using a dedicated Bluetooth module such as the **HC-05**, an **ESP32 DevKit** was integrated to provide Bluetooth connectivity.
+The ESP32 receives commands wirelessly from a smartphone and forwards them to the Arduino Uno through UART serial communication.

+> **Note:** From a hardware perspective, this project **can be implemented using only an ESP32**, since it provides sufficient GPIO pins along with built-in **Bluetooth** and **Wi-Fi** capabilities.
+The dual-controller architecture was intentionally chosen to satisfy the course objectives while also demonstrating UART communication between two microcontrollers in an embedded system.

 ### Operating Modes